zalzah00/dsai_2.1/lesson.md

 Install conda environments required for the rest of module.
 Go to the `environments` folder and create the conda environments based on the `environment.yml` file.
 Each `yml` file is prefixed with the environment name.

-For example, to create the `bde` environment:
+For example, to create the `bde` environment, first navigate into the `environments` folder by running `cd environments`, then run the following command:

 `conda env create --file bde-environment.yml`